wenhao-yap/Java-Notes/OCAJP/04_selectedClasses.md

 #### 4. trim()

 - return a new String by removing all leading and trailing *white space*(new lines,spaces or tabs) in a String
-- method doesn't remove the space within a String
+- doesn't remove the space within a String

 ``` java
 String letters = " AB CAB      ";